Maharashtra

 The economy of Maharashtra is the largest in India, with a gross state domestic product (GSDP) of ₹42.5 trillion and GSDP per capita of ₹335.247 thousand; it is the single-largest contributor to India's economy, being accountable for 14% of all-India nominal GDP.
 The service sector dominates the state's economy, accounting for 69.3% of the value of the output of the country.
 Although agriculture accounts for 12% of the state GDP, it employs nearly half the population of the state.

 Maharashtra is one of the most industrialised states in India.
-The state's capital, Mumbai, is India's financial and commercial capital.
+It includes 395 municipal councils and 29 municipal corporations which are urban (cities) local bodies in the state.
+The state capital, Mumbai, is India's financial and commercial capital.
 The Bombay Stock Exchange, India's largest stock exchange and the oldest in Asia, is located in the city, as is the National Stock Exchange, which is the second-largest stock exchange in India and one of world's largest derivatives exchanges.
 The state has played a significant role in the country's social and political life and is widely considered a leader in terms of agricultural and industrial production, trade and transport, and education.
 Maharashtra is the ninth-highest ranking among Indian states in the human development index.

-The state is home to seven UNESCO World Heritage Sites: Ajanta Caves, Ellora Caves, Elephanta Caves, Chhatrapati Shivaji Terminus (formerly Victoria Terminus), the Victorian Gothic and Art Deco Ensembles of Mumbai, the Maratha Military Landscapes of India (shared with Tamil Nadu) and the Western Ghats, a heritage site made up of 39 individual properties of which four are in Maharashtra.
+The state is home to seven UNESCO World Heritage Sites: Ajanta Caves, Ellora Caves, Elephanta Caves, Chhatrapati Shivaji Terminus (formerly Victoria Terminus), the Victorian Gothic and Art Deco Ensembles of Mumbai, the Maratha Military Landscapes of India (shared with Tamil Nadu) and the Western Ghats, a heritage site made up of 39 individual properties, of which four are located in Maharashtra.